localvoid/ivi/packages/ivi/README.md

 ): VList;
 ```

-It creates a dynamic lists with an array of keys that uniquely identify each item in the list.
+It creates a dynamic list with an array of keys that uniquely identify each item in the list.
 When list is updated, ivi uses keys to map items onto their stateful nodes.

-It's important to note that when rendering a dynamic list, you should always use a unique identifier as the key.
-This helps ivi identify each element in the list and avoid rendering errors.
-If you use an index or a random value as the key, ivi may not be able to identify the correct elements in the list, which can cause errors.
+It's important to note that when rendering a dynamic list, you should always use a unique identifier as a key.
+This helps ivi identify each element in a list and avoid rendering errors.
+If you use an index or a random value as a key, ivi may not be able to identify correct elements in a list, which can cause errors.

 ```ts
 interface DataEntry {